LED Lights: Can they fight crime too?April 2, 2012

 In the evenings, 300 residents filled out surveys, weighing in on the quality of the light and how well they could see.
 They were asked questions like: Would it be safe to walk here at night?
 Can you see colors?
 Does the light allow you to drive a car safely?
 They also rode in a test car, pressing buttons when they were able to see markers that had been placed in the street.

 Seattle is the fourth city to conduct the streetlight survey (along with Anchorage, AK and San Diego and San Jose, CA).
 Here’s how the New York Times summarized the experiment:

 “Utilities want to know whether LED streetlights, tens of thousands of which have already been installed in parts of many cities, including Seattle and Los Angeles, are a promising long-term technology that could shape large government contracts.
+Some may contest the end results of these contract bids, with government contract bid protests ledged, but these can then be settled in court.
 Municipalities want to be sure that the significant savings in energy and costs LEDs can provide are sustainable enough to compensate for startup costs, but also that they do not threaten public safety or urban ambience.”